Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Basics and notations

-This expression coincides with the Taylor expansion of order $|A|$ of the function $f$ at the point $y$.
-The continuity property of the divided differences allows us to extend Lemma \ref{Lemma06} and \ref{Lemma07} by taking $\x_A$ in the whole space $U^A$ and $x\in \R$, provided that $f$ is sufficiently regular.\jump \paragraph{Divided difference of a polynomial}\strut\jump
+This expression coincides with the Taylor polynomial of order $|A|-1$ of the function $f$ at the point $y$.
+The continuity property of the divided differences allows us to extend Lemma \ref{Lemmater06} and \ref{Lemmater07} by taking $\x_A$ in the whole space $U^A$ and $x\in \R$.\jump \paragraph{Divided difference of a polynomial}\strut\jump

 In this section, $P$ denotes a polynomial.
-The definition of the divided differences implies that the quantity $P[\x_A]$ is a rational fraction in the variables $\x_A$.
-From the Hermite--Genocchi formula, we can extend the definition of the divided difference to the whole complex space $\C^A$ by analyticity.
-It implies the following lemma. \begin{lemma} The quantity $P[\x_A]$ is a polynomial expression of the coefficients $\x_A$. \end{lemma} For instance, if $P(x) = x^4$ then
+The Hermite--Genocchi formula \ref{Lemmater07} directly implies the following lemma. \begin{lemma} The quantity $P[\x_A]$ is a polynomial expression of the coefficients $\x_A$. \end{lemma} For instance, if $P(x) = x^4$ then

-If $\deg P<|A|$ then $L_P[\x_A,x] = P$, and the coefficient of degree $|A|$ of this polynomial is zero, which implies that $P[\x_A,x]=0$.
-In the following we assume that $\deg P\geq |A|$. \begin{lemma} The polynomial $x\mapsto P[\x_A,x]$ is of degree $\deg P-|A|$, and the leading coefficient this polynomial is the leading coefficient of the polynomial $P$. \end{lemma} From the definition of the divided differences,
+If $\deg P<|A|$ then $L[P;\x_A,x] = P$, and the coefficient of degree $|A|$ of this polynomial is zero, which implies that $P[\x_A,x]=0$.
+In the following we assume that $\deg P\geq |A|$. \begin{lemma} The polynomial $x\mapsto P[\x_A,x]$ is of degree $\deg P-|A|$, and the leading coefficient this polynomial is the leading coefficient of the polynomial $P$. \end{lemma} \begin{proof} From the definition of the divided differences,

-which implies that the polynomial $x\mapsto P[\x_A,x]$ is of degree $\deg P-|A|$, and its leading coefficient is the leading coefficient of $P$. \paragraph{Iterated divided differences}\strut\jump
+which implies that the polynomial $x\mapsto P[\x_A,x]$ is of degree $\deg P-|A|$, and its leading coefficient is the leading coefficient of $P$. \end{proof}